i0dheerajdileep/LexiQuest/readme.md

 ## What it does

-**Nurique** is an innovative project that revolutionizes the training and assessment of dyslexic patients (dementia, RSI).
+**Lexiquest** is an innovative project that revolutionizes the training and assessment of dyslexic patients (dementia, RSI).
 It acts as a go-to platform for daily personal training.

 This project includes assessing the user by an assessment test and grading them based on the score received: High Dyslexic, Medium Dyslexic, and Low Dyslexic.
 Based on the current grade, users are given a task and required to complete a specific multisensory game, which includes more than one sense, aptitude, agility, and math.

-Using **Nurique** and training regularly would improve and enhance the grade of the particular patient, helping them keep dyslexia under control.
+Using **Lexiquest** and training regularly would improve and enhance the grade of the particular patient, helping them keep dyslexia under control.

 ## How we built it

 ### Frontend Development:

-- **React Frontend:** The user interface and interactive components of "Nurique" were built using React, a popular JavaScript library for creating responsive and dynamic web applications.
+- **React Frontend:** The user interface and interactive components of "Lexiquest" were built using React, a popular JavaScript library for creating responsive and dynamic web applications.
 This choice allowed us to provide a highly interactive and user-friendly platform.

 - **Tailwind CSS Styling:** For styling and design, we employed Tailwind CSS.
 Tailwind CSS's utility-first approach enabled us to efficiently style the user interface, ensuring a consistent and visually appealing look and feel.